PADAS/er-server/docs/topics/sensors.md

 [CWS-I](http://cws-i.com/)

-TAACP posts observation updates to the DAS API.
+TAACP posts observation updates to the ER API.

 ### Vectronics
 [Vectronics](http://www.vectronic-aerospace.com/wildlife-monitoring/vectronic-wildlife/) satellite collar tracking company.
 A windows based application downloads the track data into a PostgreSQL database.
-DAS directly accesses the vectronics db to move track data into DAS.
+ER directly accesses the vectronics db to move track data into ER.

-To support DAS, we run the GPS Plus X collar manager software on a windows platform hosted by the same cloud provider as DAS itself.
-We configure the GPS Plus machine to communicate with the same PostgreSQL database server as DAS to reduce cost.
-As long as DAS can reach the GPS Plus PostgreSQL db, then DAS can download track data.
+To support ER, we run the GPS Plus X collar manager software on a windows platform hosted by the same cloud provider as ER itself.
+We configure the GPS Plus machine to communicate with the same PostgreSQL database server as ER to reduce cost.
+As long as ER can reach the GPS Plus PostgreSQL db, then ER can download track data.

 ## Camera Traps

 ### Panthera Camera Trap
 Panthera produces a custom camera trap that works in daylight and nighttime conditions.
 Pictures are sent back to their server over a GSM network.
-Their server than posts the picture to the DAS API and appears in DAS as a new Camera Trap Report.
+Their server than posts the picture to the ER API and appears in ER as a new Camera Trap Report.

 ### TrailGuard Camera Trap
 TrailGuard by Resolve is custom camera trap vendor.
-Simialar to Panthera, images captured are posted to the DAS API and appear in DAS as a new Camera Trap Report.
+Simialar to Panthera, images captured are posted to the ER API and appear in ER as a new Camera Trap Report.

 [Wildland Security](http://wildlandsecurity.org/)
 [TrailGuard](https://www.leonardodicaprio.org/resolve-trailguard-ground-sensors-for-advanced-conservation-monitoring/)